Liver Problems In Dogs: Liver Disease, Liver Cleanse for Dogs, and Diet

-Values higher than two times the normal range suggest liver disease and medical attention is likely needed.
+Values higher than two times the normal ALT range suggest high probability of liver disease and further medical attention is likely needed.

 Keep your dog’s liver in top notch shape

 A liver cleanse is one of the most important elements for creating a healthy and long life for your dog.
 To be sure your dog’s liver is functioning optimally, I recommend the following liver cleansing protocol.

 If you are not ready to feed raw, the first step is to feed the highest quality, non-medicated, unprocessed, raw or cooked food.
 Feeding most processed food or raw food made of medicated chicken, turkey and poor-quality, rendered meats can cause serious problems, nutritional deficiencies and can also overburden the liver.